0ki/fengoffice_old/fengoffice_/readme.txt

-    About Feng Office 2.2 - Beta
+    About Feng Office 2.2 - RC
     ================================

     Feng Office is a Collaboration Platform and Project Management System.